M.S. in Chemistry

 Minimum Total Credit Hours: 30

-For the M.S. degree, a minimum of 30 hours of graduate credit are required, which must include 18 hours of formal nonremedial lecture courses, 2 hours of seminar (Chem 750), 3 hours of Chem 700, and 6 hours of thesis (Chem 697).
+For the M.S. degree, a minimum of 30 hours of graduate credit are required, which must include 18 hours of formal nonremedial lecture courses, 1 hour each of Chem 659 and 750, 3 hours of Chem 700, and 6 hours of thesis (Chem 697).
 Credit for previous graduate-level course work may be applied towards these requirements at the discretion of the student's advisory committee and with approval by the department chairman.

 All M.S. and Ph.D. students must take one CORE COURSE from each of four of the five specialty areas.
 Core courses for each area are: